Speaker Profile

 Neoadjuvant to Adjuvant MRD: How Early Is Early Enough?

-• Chair: Angela DeMichele, UPenn
+• Chair: Angela DeMichele, University of Pennsylvania

 • Halla Nimeiri, Tempus